johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

 * `'get-customers_ack'` - this is the physical channel name we'll use in the Faye transporter to publish/subscribe to **request** messages on the topic `'get-customers'`
 * `'get-customers_res'` - this is the physical channel name we'll use in the Faye transporter to publish/subscribe to **response** messages resulting from `'get-customers'` requests

-Let's build those native apps we mentioned.
-First the responder.
+Let's build those native apps we mentioned.  **Note**: later we'll want to use these native apps to interact with our Nest transporter, so we'll utilize the Nest channel names described above.
+We'll start with the responder app.

 #### Native Responder App (customerService)

 Assuming you're [following along](xxx) on the `part1` branch, open the file `customerService/src/service.ts`.

 Here's the implementation of the `getCustomers` callback handler.
-This is the code that is registered to run when our app receives an inbound message on the `'/get-customers_ack'` channel:
+This is the code we registered to run (see the `subscribe()` call lower in the file) when our app receives an inbound message on the `'/get-customers_ack'` channel:

 ```ts
 // src/service.ts